These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning complications such as pseudocysts or ascites

-Why: Complications including cysts, pseudocysts, intestinal obstruction, and ascites are explicitly named in DC 7347 as qualifying conditions for ongoing outpatient management at the 30% level and as reasons for hospitalization at the 60% level.
+Complications including cysts, pseudocysts, intestinal obstruction, and ascites are explicitly named in DC 7347 as qualifying conditions for ongoing outpatient management at the 30% level and as reasons for hospitalization at the 60% level.

-Do this instead: Review your imaging reports and treatment history before the exam.
+Instead: Review your imaging reports and treatment history before the exam.
 If any complication has been diagnosed, document when it occurred, how it was treated, and whether it required hospitalization.
 Bring relevant imaging reports.

 Impact: 30% and 60%